Clemapfel/jluna/docs/troubleshooting.md

 Where
 + `*` may be a version suffix, such as `julia-1.7.2`
-+ `libjulia.so` may have a different file extension on windows
++ `libjulia.so` may have a different file extension on Windows

 ### Cannot find <julia.h> / <jluna.hpp>